 Demand-based pricing comes in a variety of forms — all united by the fact that they play on consumer demand.
 These methods can vary based on several factors, including a company's business goals, its place in its market, consumer preferences, and the quality of its product.

-The specific demand-based pricing method a company will employ also relies on how and when a company enters its market.
+The specific demand-based pricing method a company will leverage also relies on how and when a company enters its market.
 Generally speaking, original innovators won't apply the same methodology as those that make a budget-friendly alternative.

 Take a deeper look into what dynamic pricing is and how it can apply to your business in this video: